 The center of Argentina's wine industry, Mendoza is an all-seasons destination for climbers, hikers, skiers, rafters, bikers, paragliders, naturalists, trekkers, and oenophiles.

 Mendoza is world-renowned for its red wines, particularly Malbecs, and there are many local wineries that offer tastings and tours.
-It's also home to the underground Municipal Museum of Art (Museo Municipal de Arte Moderno)Continue to 5 of 6 below.
+It's also home to the underground Municipal Museum of Art (Museo Municipal de Arte Moderno).

-Called the Heartland of Argentina for its geographic location, Cordoba retains its colonial history and blends it with a modern tourism industry and a hefty assortment of recreational activities.
+Called the Heartland of Argentina, Cordoba retains its colonial history and blends it with a modern tourism industry and a hefty assortment of recreational activities.

 Cordoba is home to many of Argentina's monuments, some of which date back to the time of Spanish colonialism.
 Its Jesuit Block dates to the 17th century and includes the Colegio Nacional de Monserrat campus.